Dantzzz/MuckScraper/README.md

 1. The system shall download an alias of the article that is presented for later view.
     1. The system shall accept a news article as input and copy its text intelligently into a neatly formatted file held in storage.
         1. The system shall employ web scraping functionality that will allow it to parse a webpage and identify key elements that distinguish text from html.
-        2. The sysem shall strip away extraneous html tags, salvaging only pertinent material from webpage.
+        2. The system shall strip away extraneous html tags, salvaging only pertinent material from webpage.
         3. The system shall store saved text into a new file saved to the user's account.
     2. The system shall offer a user-friendly interface for viewing article aliases that have been saved.